We have a bunch of man-children in the White House.

 Holder said the workplace is largely integrated, but Americans still self-segregate on weekends and in their private lives.

-So uh are we braver now?
+So are we braver now?

-Are we are we are we brave?
+Are we brave?

 Oh, Obama has made a surprise appearance in the White House daily briefing room.

-He said he spoke with our microphones are there.
+He said he spoke with some.

-I also continue to believe, based on what I heard, that uh Professor Gates probably overreacted as well.
+I also continue to believe, based on what I heard, that Professor Gates probably overreacted as well.

-Throw him under the bus, I told you.
+Throw him under the bus, I told you!

-My sense is you've got two good people in a circumstance threw him under the bus.
+My sense is you've got two good people in a circumstance.

 Skip's gone.